 Rick Hansen didn’t always dream of changing the world.
 As a 15-year-old living in rural British Columbia, though, his life took a path he didn’t expect.
 One day when Rick was returning home from a fishing trip, the truck he was in spun out of control, throwing him from the back, causing him to hit his spine on a metal tool box, paralyzing him for life.

 After his injury, Rick struggled to adjust to his new reality.
 Over time, however, he realized it was still possible to do everything he loved, including athletics, and he soon became actively involved in parasports.
 During his time as a Paralympian, Rick noticed that everywhere he went, he saw people with disabilities being marginalized.
 He knew something must be done to show the world that people with disabilities could participate and contribute as productive members of their communities.
-He decided to be that someone.People with mobility, vision, or hearing disabilities should be able to easily and independently… Click To Tweet
+He decided to be that someone.People with mobility, vision, or hearing disabilities should be able to easily and independently access any community place or space.
+Click To Tweet

 Inspired to educate the world about the potential of people with disabilities, Rick set out on his Man in Motion World Tour.
 For 26 months, Rick wheeled 40,000 km across 34 countries, raising awareness and $26 million for spinal cord injury research and rehabilitation.
 His journey would make Canadian history and set the stage for his life’s work.
 After the Tour ended, Rick’s desire to make a positive difference in the lives of others continued to grow.
 He founded the Rick Hansen Foundation (RHF), a charity to raise awareness, change attitudes, and remove barriers for people with disabilities.
 Today, the Foundation’s vision is to create an accessible and inclusive world where people with disabilities, including our wounded soldiers and veterans, live to their full potential.